 At Glenmeadow, we’re committed to helping seniors live full lives without worrying about future health concerns.
 We offer independent and assisted living apartments, as well as at-home senior services in Longmeadow and throughout Greater Springfield, providing a continuum of care to help people stay active and independent.
 As a not-for-profit organization, Glenmeadow also offers unbiased expertise on aging and support for seniors, their families, and caregivers, regardless of whether they live at or use services from Glenmeadow.

-Glenmeadow is dedicated to providing premier senior services; nurturing the mind, body, and spirit of those we serve and employ.
+Glenmeadow is dedicated to providing premier services for older adults; nurturing mind, body, and spirit of those we serve and employ.

 Our vision and values